tomcl/fsharp-transforms/README.md

 Records, with discriminated unions, are the key types you use to describe your data.
 In addition records (or anonymous records, if used one-off) can be used as below to transform your code into a more readable form.

-[Grouping definitions](fsharp_examples/fsharp_examples/Records.fs): Mutiple repeated name prefixes or suffixes: `cursorX`, `cursorY` make code difficult to read.
+[Grouping definitions](fsharp_examples/fsharp_examples/Records.fs): Multiple repeated name prefixes or suffixes: `cursorX`, `cursorY` make code difficult to read.
 The correct answer is nearly always a record type.Possibly, if used only in one case, an anonymous record.
 DRY

 [Grouping parameters](fsharp_examples/fsharp_examples/Records.fs).
 Special case of grouping definitions which is particularly important since too many parameters make function calls difficult to read as well as complicating function definitions.
 A great example of this would be the common practice of using a single *configuration* record (DRY, RSN).